sappelhoff/pyprep/docs/matlab_differences.rst

 --------------------------------

-In the PREP pipeline, trends (i.e., slow drifts in EEG baseline signal) are temporarily removed from the data prior to line-noise removal with CleanLine as well as prior to bad channel detection via :class:`~pyprep.NoisyChannels`, which occurs at multiple points during robust re-referencing.
+In the PREP pipeline, trends (i.e., slow drifts in EEG baseline signal) are temporarily removed from the data prior to adaptive line-noise removal as well as prior to bad channel detection via :class:`~pyprep.NoisyChannels`, which occurs at multiple points during robust re-referencing.
 This is done to improve the accuracy of both of these processes, which are sensitive to